PabloPineda6/Cypress_Learning/README.md

-    "pageLoadTimeout": 6000, // how long to wait until load event is finished, 1 minute recomended "requestTimeout": 15000, // how long to wait for all requests to be finished, usually 15 s "responseTimeout": 15000, // how long to wait for an answer from the server, usuallu 15 s "video": false, // if true: Cypress  video when executing on headless mode "failOnStatusCode": false // if true: Cypress returns error on server responses diferent from 2xx or 3xx }
+    "pageLoadTimeout": 6000, // how long to wait until load event is finished, 1 minute recomended "requestTimeout": 15000, // how long to wait for all requests to be finished, usually 15 s "responseTimeout": 15000, // how long to wait for an answer from the server, usuallu 15 s "video": false, // if true: Cypress will record video when executing on headless mode "failOnStatusCode": false // if true: Cypress returns error on server responses diferent from 2xx or 3xx }
 ```

-## Custom commands creation at file support \ commands.json
+### Custom commands creation at file support \ commands.json
 example login command:

 ```